 If in doubt, always call 911.
 With stroke, prompt treatment is essential.

 Signs of Heart Attack

-The American Heart Association has identified a number of common heart attack symptoms.
-They include these
+The American Heart Association has identified a number of common heart attack signs.
+They include these.

 - Discomfort in the chest.